Highlights of House GOP health care legislation

 — Overhauls the broader Medicaid program to end its open-ended federal financing.
 Instead, each state would receive a limited amount based on its enrollment and costs.
 That federal payment would be increased according to a government measure of medical inflation.

-— Imposes a one-year funding freeze on Planned Parenthood, a major provider of women's health services, including abortion.
+— Denies federal funding for one year to Planned Parenthood, a major provider of women's health services, including abortion.

 PENALTIES & TAXES